 Overview

 People with body dysmorphic disorder (BDD) may also experience shame, embarrassment, low self-esteem, and/or thoughts that they are unlovable.
-They generally believe that their distorted, excessively negative view of themselves is accurate and that others are staring at, mocking, or talking about their perceived defect(s).
+They generally believe that their distorted, excessively negative view of themselves is accurate and that others are staring at, mocking, or talking about their perceived body defect(s).

 Symptoms

-People with BDD experience obsessions about their appearance and perform repetitive or compulsive behaviors to improve or hide their perceived flaws, though these behaviors generally only offer temporary relief.
-Symptoms can be different for each person, but some examples of these behaviors include the following:
+People with body dysmorphic disorder experience obsessions about their appearance and perform repetitive or compulsive behaviors to improve or hide their perceived body flaws, though these behaviors generally only offer temporary relief.

 • Hiding perceived flaws with makeup, clothing, hair, body position, etc.